 Crime Check Australia is an accredited body, licensed and regulated by the Australian Criminal Intelligence Commission, and they’ve streamlined their service so that your online application can be completed easily.
 Applications can be done manually in post offices and police stations, however these take longer to process and there isn’t much help available if you’re confused by the process.
 CCA offers a fantastic team of customer support to help you step by step through your application should you need it, and 70% of applications processed come back within 1 business day (sometimes in a matter of hours).

-Will All Organisations Accept Both NPCs And National Police Certificates?
+Will All Organisations Accept Both NPCs And National Police Check?